Aggregate Operator

 Sets the operation to perform on your data.
 You have the choice of:

-You can only choose 1 operation for each operator.
+You can only choose one operation for each operator.
 But you can have as many Aggregate operators in your Data Workflow as you need.
-You can use labels to keep track of each operator. |
+Use labels to keep track of each operator. |

 Join Group Keys |

 When you select YES, your operator creates a new column that joins the values of your individual Group Keys.
 For example, say you're working with the dog information data set from above.
 You might have columns for age and breed.
-If you aggregate these 2 columns, selecting YES returns a column called age-breed.
+If you aggregate these two columns, selecting YES returns a column called age-breed.
 And your resulting values display in the same format: 12-chow. |

 Group Key |

-A Group Key lets you separate your selected operation into categories.
-Say you want the mean weight of dogs in your data table.
-But you want to find each breed's mean weight rather than all dogs together.
-The Group Key lets you do that.
-For example, if you have a column labeled breed, enter breed in the Group Key field.
-This tells your operator to treat each unique value in the breed column as its own group.
+This field lets you separate your selected operation into categories.
+Let's say you want to calculate the mean dog weight in your data tablefor each dog breed.
+If you have a column labeled breed, you'll enter breed in the Group Key field.
+That way, the operator treats each unique value in the breed column as its own group.
 Your Data Workflow then returns a mean value for each group.
-To enter more than 1 Group Key, separate each using a comma.
-TIP To see a Group Key in action, visit the Aggregate Operator: Count By Use Case article. |
+When entering more than one Group Key, separate each using a comma.
+To see a Group Key in action, visit the Aggregate Operator: Count By Use Case article. |

 Value Key |